ialkamal/web-module-challenge-scope-and-closure/README.md

 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Pros of Functional Programming

+1. functional programming is better suited for data manipulation in bulk
+2. Supports parallel programming
+3. Best if things in a project are small or fixed and there are a lot of operations

+Cons of Functional Programming

+1. Difficult to transfer real world scenarios (best suited for objects) to functional code
+2. Occupies much more memory

+Pros of Object Oriented Programming

+1. Maps nicely to real world requirements
+2. Can add new objects easily including those inherited from other objects.
+3. Best in manipulating objects with minimal need for operations
+4. Can be packaged in nice concise containers for reuse
+5. Can contain private variables that are not exposed to the public.

+Cons of Object Oriented Programming

+1. Not very good in manipulating data in bulk.
+Requires nested loops to parse data.
+2. Too much inheritance can be confusing.

 ## Resources